philwilkes/TLS2trees/README.md

 Some large trees do not currently get measured properly as the rules don't always hold.

 FSCT is unlikely to output useful results on low resolution point clouds.
-Very high resolution Aerial LiDAR is about the lowest it can currently cope with.
+*Very high* resolution Aerial LiDAR is about the lowest it can currently cope with.
+If your dataset is on the borderline, try setting low_resolution_point_cloud_hack_mode to 4 or 5 and rerunning.
+It's an ugly hack, but it can help sometimes.

 Small branches are often not detected.

+Completely horizontal branches/sections may not be measured correctly.

 ### Planned Solutions to these Limitations
 Additional training of the segmentation model to deal with younger trees and slightly lower resolution point clouds.